Subscribe To This Site

 6) This recipe is just a basis for getting started.
 Feel free to experiment with spices and ingredients and make the recipe your own.
 I created this recipe because my family didn’t like refries that you can buy or get in many restaurants, where they may also be made with lard.

-Menu ideas using Refried Beans
+Menu ideas using Recipe Refries

 Tacos – Serve refries with tortillas or hard taco shells, garnishing with shredded lettuce, tomatoes, black olives, guacamole and salsa.
 (Sour cream and cheese can be included for lacto-vegetarians and lacto-ovo vegetarians.)